padresmurfa/minetest-development-with-osx-and-docker/DEBT.md

 * We should use a config file, rather than hardcoded names and sniping the user's local login name via whoami.

+* we should not use file-system shares from dev-hosts to build-hosts.
+This pattern requires different tooling for each host, and does not work over the internet, thus we cannot e.g. have a remote mac build machine or linux server.

+* we should apply changes to machines via a migration pattern

 ## Minor

 * When mounting the source directory into the minetest server container as read-only, it